datalad-handbook/book/docs/intro/installation.rst

 DataLad:
-    With Python, Git, and git-annex installed, DataLad can be installed, and later also upgraded using :command:`pip` by running:
+    With Python, Git, and git-annex installed, DataLad can be installed, and later also upgraded using :shcmd:`pip` by running:

     .. code-block:: bat